WWE Spoilers: Roman Reigns’ Attacker To Be Revealed Tonight On ‘SmackDown Live’

-For the last couple of weeks, there have been some very strange happenings going on in WWE and they have one thing in common – Roman Reigns.
-The former WWE Champion was attacked last week in a forklift incident and on this week’s Monday Night Raw, he was almost run down by a car in the parking lot.
-On tonight’s episode of SmackDown Live, his attacker will likely be revealed and it could set up a big match at SummerSlam.
+For the last couple of weeks, there have been some very strange happenings going on in WWE, and they have one thing in common – Roman Reigns.
+The former WWE Champion was attacked last week in a forklift incident, and on this week’s Monday Night Raw, he was almost run down by a car in the parking lot.
+On tonight’s episode of SmackDown Live, his attacker will likely be revealed, and it could set up a big match at SummerSlam.

 On last night’s Raw, Samoa Joe went out to the back parking lot to meet Reigns and confront him in person.
 As Reigns stepped out of the SUV he was driving, a speeding car came rolling in and slammed into the SUV.

-Joe looked extremely concerned and he didn’t understand anything that was going on or why someone tried to run down Reigns.
+Joe looked extremely concerned, and he didn’t understand anything that was going on or why someone tried to run down Reigns.
 Later, Triple H went into the parking lot to check on one of WWE’s top superstars and see what exactly was happening on the company’s flagship show.

 The official website of WWE provided an update on Reigns and said the he “narrowly escaped” what may have been a permanent injury.
 After being checked out by WWE’s medical staff, he was cleared to appear on Tuesday night’s SmackDown Live broadcast in Detroit.